8 Weight Loss Tips That Have Nothing to Do with Diet or ExerciseArticle posted in: Lifestyle

 8. Practice slow eating.

-It’s more than just chewing slowly.
+It’s more than just chewing slowly, one of the oldest weight loss tips.
 It’s about avoiding the fast-paced, eating-on-the-run style we’ve all developed as our lives have gotten busier.
-A 2014 study published in the Journal of the Academy of Nutrition and Dietetics reported that women who ate at a slow pace, under relaxed conditions, reported feeling less hungry than when they ate at their usual high speed.
+A 2014 study, published in the Journal of the Academy of Nutrition and Dietetics, reported that women who ate at a slow pace, under relaxed conditions, reported feeling less hungry than when they ate at their usual high speed.
 Most even ate less at the meal.
 So sit down at the table, eat slowly and enjoy.